NicolasSch/image-compojure/README.md

-# graphics2d-enclojed
+# image-compose

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to compose images in parallel threads

 ## Usage